Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 </p>

 * You will be prompted to enter your password.
-After inputting your password, your file should be securely copy to the Ieng6 Machine.
+After inputting your password, your file should be securely copied to the Ieng6 Machine.
-* To check if your file has successfully sent, you could log into the Ieng6 Machine and use the `ls` command to check if your file is there.
+* To check if your file has been successfully sent, you could log into the Ieng6 Machine and use the `ls` command to check if your file is there.

 <p align="center">
     <img width="1000" src= ls.png